 The most important consideration when choosing a roofing material is the climate.
 Asphalt shingles are not suitable for areas with high winds or hail.
 Wood is not ideal for areas with high fire danger.

 Metal is a good choice for all climates but is the most expensive option.
 Tile is a good choice for all environments but is the heaviest and most challenging to install.
+When searching for a team of Rockland county roofers to fix your roof after it has been damaged by weather, remember that speed and quality are of the utmost importance.
 Key things to note are:

 A well-insulated roof prevents heat loss or gain as the seasons change.
 The effort prevents moisture condensation that leads to leaks.
 Ice dams, caused by melting snow, can also cause leaks.
 Adequate insulation prevents ice dams from forming.